SirjanK/FlightAnalysis/README.md

 We play around with some flight delay data to analyze how it varies based on origin, destination, airline, and time of day.

 ## Analysis Notebook
 See `FlightDelayAnalysis.ipynb` for some example analysis.
+Unzip `data.zip` to use the data referenced in the notebook.

 ## Web App
 Run using `python3 app/run.py`.